telee/NeopBlog-RSS-Generator/README.md

 This generator is written in PHP.
 And MySQL is needed.

+In current situation, maybe the built-in RSS generator of WordPress can be used and a spider is needed.

 ## Fetching ##

 Set an cron job which make this generator fetch posts every 15 minutes.
 It will fetch `meta.json` and check if the value of key `totalPosts` is increased, and will fetch `list.json` to index the blog.